tiroshlab/Spatial_Glioma/README.md

 The code uploaded here is the working code being used throughout the work on the project.
 We are currently working on generating a more user-friendly, readable and easy to run code.

+The MP generation approach is based on our earlier work described in Kinker et al. 2020 and Gavish et al. 2023.
+Further documentation can be found [here](https://github.com/gabrielakinker/CCLE_heterogeneity) and [here](https://github.com/tiroshlab/3ca).

 The following metaprogram naming in metadata and some modules matches a pervious version of the text and will be updated to reflect current naming shortly: metabolism = Prolif-Metab, inflammatory.resp = Inflammatory-Mac